 Let’s look back on the obvious: A brand is a distinctive name, symbol, design, or combination of these elements that makes your product, service, or company unique from your competitors.
 It serves as the company’s primary identity and represents the core value proposition, values, and beliefs targeted to a particular target market.

-This is one of the key components of brand strategy and has a significant impact on the success of building a brand.
+This is one of the essential components of brand strategy and has a significant impact on the success of building a brand.
+Strong brand messaging can help you build a loyal community and inspire word-of-mouth marketing.

 How to Create an Effective Brand Messaging Framework